btbytes/tohray/README.md

 - Delete posts
 - Supports multiple users, but I really wrote it for myself.
 - You can allow users to sign up by giving them the `inviteCode`
+- Export all the feeds from `/export` endpoint.
+    - default format is JSON
+    - append `?format=md` to export in markdown format ie., `/export?format=md`.
+The entries are returned with a File Seperator (ASCII 28) after each entry.

 ## Non-Features